fsantanna-no/ce0/doc/memory.md

 allocation since they typically represent complex data structures that evolve over time.
-They are also manipulated by different parts of the program, even outside the scope in which they are fisrt instantiated.
+They are also manipulated by different parts of the program, even outside the scope in which they are first instantiated.
 These two characteristics, dynamic allocation and scope portability, need to be managed by the language somehow.